 The incubation times for most of the enzymatic reactions in the procedure were optimized in conjunction with the kit reagents to ensure the maximum yield of nucleic acid product in each step-adhere to them closely.
-An exception is the IVT reaction, where a range of 4-14 hr incubation time is acceptable (step ILF.3 on page 19).
-Refer to Figure 3 on page 9 and Table 2 on page 19 to help determine what incubation time to use.
-Although differences in IVT incubation time among samples has had very little, if any, effect on array results in our hands, we recommend using uniform IVT incubation times if aRNA yield from different sam- ples will be compared or if you want to have equal amplification of dif- ferent samples-this will provide the most reproducible amplification and array analysis.
-Master mixes We strongly recommend preparing master mixes for the MessageAmp II aRNA Amplification procedure.
+An exception is the IVT reaction, where a range of 4-14 hr incubation time is acceptable (step II.F.2 on page 19).
+Refer to Figure 4 on page 10 to help determine what incubation time to use.
+Although differences in IVT incubation time among samples has had very little, if any, effect on array results in our hands, we recommend using uniform IVT incubation times if aRNA yield from different samples will be compared or if you want to have equal amplification of different samples-this will provide the most reproducible amplification and array analysis.

+Master mixes We strongly recommend preparing master mixes for the Amino Allyl MessageAmp II aRNA Amplification procedure.
 This approach reduces the effects of pipetting error, saves time, and improves reproducibility.
-Using master mixes is especially important when aRNA yield from different samples will be compared.
+Using master mixes is especially important when aRNA yield from dif- ferent samples will be compared.
 Thorough mixing is very important for reproducibility Below are specific instructions for mixing kit reagents, master mixes, and individual reactions.
 For maximum reproducibility and aRNA yield, follow these instructions closely.
 Mix each kit component after thawing.
 Mix enzyme solutions by gently flicking the tube a few times before adding them to reactions.
 Thaw frozen reagents completely at room temperature (i.e., primers, nucleotides, and 10X buffers), then mix thoroughly by vortexing, and keep on ice before use.
 Mix master mixes by gentle vortexing.
 After assembling master mixes, gently vortex to make a homogenous mixture without inactivating the enzyme(s).
-Mix individual reactions by pipetting and flicking the tube .
+Mix individual reactions by pipetting and flicking the tube.
 After adding master mixes or other reagents to individual reactions, pipet up and down 2-3 times to rinse reagents from the pipet tip.
 Then flick the tube with your finger 3-4 times to mix thoroughly, and finish by centrifuging briefly to collect the reaction at the bottom of the tube.
-Thermal cycler recommended The MessageAmp II aRNA Amplification procedure is very sensitive to temperature; variable or inaccurate incubation temperatures can limit aRNA synthesis.
-It is also very important that condensation does not form in the reaction tubes during any of the incubations.
-Condensation changes the composition of reaction mixtures, which can greatly reduce yield. • A thermal cycler with a temperature adjustable heated lid is rec- A calibrated thermal cycler, with a temperature-adjustable heated lid, is recommended, for the greatest temperature control and stabil- ity during MessageAmp II aRNA Amplification reaction incuba- tions.
+Thermal cycler recommended The Amino Allyl MessageAmp II aRNA Amplification procedure is very sensitive to temperature; variable or inaccurate incubation temper- atures can limit aRNA synthesis.
+It is also very important that conden- sation does not form in the reaction tubes during any of the incubations.
+Condensation changes the composition of reaction mixtures, which can greatly reduce yield.
+A thermal cycler with a temperature adjustable heated lid is recommended.
+A calibrated thermal cycler, with a temperature-adjustable heated lid, is recommended, for the greatest temperature control and stability during Amino Allyl MessageAmp II aRNA Amplification reaction incubations.
 Allow the thermal cycler to equilibrate to the required temperature before placing the tubes in the block for incubation.
+Follow the recommended settings for the lid temperatures.
+Too high a lid setting may inhibit the reaction; too low a setting may cause condensation.

-Even if you use a hybridization oven or incubator for most of the MessageAmp II aRNA Amplification reactions, a thermal cycler is strongly recommended for the 16°C second-strand synthesis reaction incubation (step II.D.2 on page 15).
+Even if you use a hybridization oven or incubator for most of the Amino Allyl MessageAmp II aRNA Amplification reactions, a thermal cycler is strongly recommended for the 16°C second-strand svnthesis reaction incubation (step II.D.2 on page 16).
 Turn off the heated lid if it cannot be adjusted to match the 16°C block temperature.